 The trade guilds in Thyatira, for which the city was well known, were more organized and in far greater numbers than in any other ancient Asia Minor city.
 Among its ruins were found inscriptions relating to a guild of dyers.
 Evidence suggests these artisans made use of the madder-root for making purple-colored dyes.

 Every artisan in Thyatira belonged to a guild.
 Guilds were incorporated organizations that could own property in its own name and enter into contracts for construction projects.
 As such, they wielded a significant amount of influence.
 Two of the most powerful guilds were those of the coppersmiths and the dyers.

 During his second missionary journey (Acts 16:13 - 15) the apostle Paul traveled to Philippi.
 On a Sabbath day, he meets a woman named Lydia, from Thyatira, who is praying near a river.
 Lydia is a seller of purple (either of the dye or cloth dyed in this color).
-She listens to Paul's preaching and becomes so convicted in God's way of life that she, along with her entire household, are baptized (likely on the Holy Day known as Pentecost).
+She listens to Paul's preaching and becomes so convicted in God's way of life that she, along with her entire household, are baptized.
 It is likely Lydia, when she traveled back to Thyatira, helped spread the gospel throughout the city.

 Thyatira is the fourth of seven churches who receive a spiritual evaluation directly from God through Jesus Christ.

-19. I know your works, and love, and service, and faith, and your endurance, and your works; and the last are more than the first.
-20. But I have a few things against you, because you allow the woman Jezebel, who calls herself a prophetess, to teach and to seduce My servants into committing fornication and eating things sacrificed to idols.
-21. And I gave her time to repent of her fornication, but she did not repent . . .
+But I have a few things against you, because you allow the woman Jezebel, who calls herself a prophetess, to teach and to seduce My servants into committing fornication and eating things sacrificed to idols.
+And I gave her time to repent of her fornication, but she did not repent . . .

 Who is Jezebel?